Essays: task words

 Supporting your studies

 Task words are the words or phrases in a brief that tell you what to do.
-Common examples in UK higher education include 'discuss', 'evaluate', 'compare and contrast', and 'critically analyse'.
-Task words are used in the marking criteria and are at the heart of how well you have answered the question.
+Common examples of task words are 'discuss', 'evaluate', 'compare and contrast', and 'critically analyse'.
+These words are used in assessment marking criteria and will showcase how well you've answered the question.

 Task words and descriptions